This is an interim report between the quarterly status reports and yearly letter to the community.

-In January we raised the bottom auction price from 2 to 3 cents.
+In January we raised the bottom auction.
 This gives those, that were part of IOP since the early (critical) days a compensation advantage to those, that tend to wait and hang out at the finish line and grab the winner: It is easy to bet on a winning horse, and especially in the crypto winter so much more difficult to stick with the project you favor most but that is clearly not hyped or overfunded.

 In the past 7 weeks, we

 - created several KYC processes for different use-cases (like KYC for Banks or Proof-of-Age for shopping)

 - added basic right management and tombstoning to DID Documents (we are moving from pure Web of Trust towards a decentralized trustless Active Directory)